adaptris/interlok-docs/docs/pages/overview/adapter-additional.md

----
-title: Additional Resources
-keywords: interlok
-tags: [getting_started]
-sidebar: home_sidebar
-permalink: adapter-additional.html
-summary: This page describes additional resources that might make for interesting reading.
+> **Summary:** This page describes additional resources that might make for interesting reading.

----

 The development and consultancy team blog about various interesting things that they've done with Interlok on [https://interlok.adaptris.net](https://interlok.adaptris.net).